Description

 Merging files

-with almost 15 million tokens in a couple of minutes.
-By contrast, a file
+million tokens in a couple of minutes.
+By contrast, a file twice

-from separate runs are totaled up.
-When you click Merge you will
+separate runs are totaled up.
+When you click Merge you

-value of n) should be the same for all files to be merged.
+case-sensitivity, value of n) should be the same for all files

 - Merge works only with alphabetically sorted files